 Adapted from Sumpradit N, Chongtrakul P, Anuwong K, Pumtong S, Kongsomboon K, Butdeemee P, et al., 2012

 Since its inception, the ASU program has been highlighted as a best practice example of how to curb inappropriate use of antibiotics and limit growing antibiotic resistance in the both hospital and community settings.
-Today, the Antibiotic Smart Use program is part of the overall Antimicrobial Resistance Containment Program 2012-2016 in Thailand.

 |Antibiotic Smart Use – A case study (PDF, 4MB)||A write up from ReAct about the Antibiotics Smart Use program.|

 |Antibiotics Smart Use: a workable model for promoting the rational use of medicines in Thailand||A WHO Bulletin highlighting the Antibiotics Smart Use program.|

 A selection of promotional materials from the Thai Antibiotics Smart Use program.
 While all of the materials are in Thai, they can be used to see the different types of awareness-raising and promotional materials that are possible to create.